 Students in this course will use a commercially available game engine or framework.
 The majority of the work in the class will be hands-on using these technologies.
 A common practice within the industry is team development of applications using licensed game engine technology.
 Students will understand how to use the engine's interwoven mesh of different systems, which include from user input, networking and rendering.
 Game modification, also known as "Modding", and source control will be covered.
 (Prerequisites: AGGP 101C and AGGP 140C or with permission of Program Coordinator for AGGP; co-requisite: CPET 125C)

 AGGP 255C Application Development and Software Prototyping 2-3-3

 Current application development can target multiple platforms across a range of devices such as phones, tablets, smart devices, consoles, and personal computers.
 Students will study current technologies for cross platform development and deployment.
 Several intense hands- on software prototype projects will be required where students will design a concept, build a proof of concept, and conduct a postmortem review.
 (Prerequisites: AGGP 110C, AGGP 121C, AGGP 131C and AGGP 140C, or with permission of Program Coordinator for AGGP )

 AGGP 270C Emerging Game Technologies 2-3-3

 The field of game development is rapidly evolving.
 Changes driven by emerging technologies include new devices, new platforms, evolving software tools, and enhanced content delivery.
 The means to assimilate new technology in the workplace and the impact on business models will be explored.
 Several intense, hands-on projects will be assigned.
-(Co/Prerequisite: CPET 252C; Prerequisites: AGGP 110C, AGGP 121C, and CPET 240C or with permission of Program Coordinator for AGGP)
+(Prerequisites: AGGP 110C, AGGP 225C, and AGGP 255C or with permission of Program Coordinator for AGGP)